plw2019/MML/README.md

-# MGCL
+# MML

-The source code for our Paper [**"Multi-Domain Sequential Recommendation via Multi-sequence  and Multi-task Learning"**](https://dl.acm.org/doi/abs/10.1145/3604915.3608785).
+The source code for our Paper [**"Multi-Domain Sequential Recommendation via Multi-sequence  and Multi-task Learning"**].

 ## Environment